Visual Arts and Design Diploma

 If you are interested in a career in contemporary visual art or just want to explore your potential, the Visual Arts and Design program is a great place to start.

 GPRC does not require a portfolio for entrance into first year.

 To be considered for admission to the Visual Arts program, you will need to present an Alberta Education High School Diploma or equivalent, with English 30-1 or equivalent.

-Students wishing to apply for admission to the Visual Arts Diploma Program with advanced standing must have successfully completed one year of art study at the post-secondary level.
+Students wishing to apply for admission to the Visual Arts and Design program with advanced standing must have successfully completed one year of art study at the post-secondary level.
 You must present an official transcript of academic achievement, an art portfolio, and a letter of intent.
 You may be interviewed prior to admission and your portfolio must be submitted prior to June 1 for the year in which you are applying.